Green Purchasing Policies and Requirements

 Resolution 30487, relating to Persistent, Bioaccumulative Toxic Chemicals (PBTs), requires departments to identify and reduce acquisition of products containing bioaccumulative toxic chemicals identified on the Department of Ecology PBT priority list (including Mercury, dioxins, and PCBs).
 Specifically mentions paper, penta-treated wood, mercury switches in fleet vehicles, and PVC building materials and office supplies.
 City Purchasing has developed a process in the competitive bid to eliminate PBTs unless specifically evaluated and allowed for within the product specification.

 Resolution 31326, establishing the Sustainable Buildings and Sites Policy, builds on Seattle's previous green building policy, the nation's first.
 Seattle's Sustainable Building Action Plan provides for new City-funded projects and renovations with over 5,000 square feet of occupied space to achieve a LEED Silver rating.
-See more on the Sustainability and Green Building page.
+See more on the Sustainable Buildings and Sites for City Facilities page.

 Resolution 28556 authorized the development of a "Recycled-content Procurement Plan" to encourage and increase the procurement of recycled content products and recyclable products.